amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/04_purpose/relationships/teamwork.34.md

 We’re here to cooperate.
 It’s us in our natural state.
 Perfect teamwork and you have the world in the palm of your hand, and help others have the same, too!

 #Resources

-Seven habits of highly effective people
+Seven Habits of Highly Effective People

 Deloitte Millennial Survey of 2016